- Admission to the LNDS

 Goal

 The intermediate evaluations are organized by each PhD candidate who has been working on the project for 2-3 semesters, but not later than 18 months after the reception of LNDS acceptance letter.
-The goal is to evaluate the first part of the thesis project.
+The goal is to evaluate the first half of your thesis work (project and course work) .
 Eventually, the thesis advisory committee (TAC) can make suggestions on the continuation of the project and publications.
-Ideally, the candidate has achieved at least 9 study credits (ECTS) around the time point of the midterm evaluation; please check with the LNDS coordinator to receive your recap.
+Ideally, the candidate has achieved at least 9 study credits (ECTS) around the time point of the midterm evaluation; please check with the LNDS coordinator to receive your credit recap.

 Format